 What is the "first look" exactly and how does it happen?

 The "first look" is essentially meant to be when the bride and grrom see each other for the first time before the ceremony.
 Lots of clients are electing to do this in order to not take away that moment of being seen for the first time and have that private beginning with each other as the start of their wedding.
-The trend mostly put into place by clients really wanting to finish off combined bridal party, couples and family portraits before the wedding ceremony takes place in order to make the most of their portrait time.
+The trend mostly requires a location where the couple are staged to meet followed by clients really wanting to finish off couples portraits combined with bridal party and family portraits before the wedding ceremony takes place in order to make the most of their portrait time.
 The "first look" typically is set-up.
 This simple means a location is most often predetermined and the clients are given instructions as to where each will come from and the act of first seeing each other is placed into motion - all of which is captured as it takes place in a candid manner.

 Do you recommend a first look?

 We do, but do not require it.
-First looks can often ease a bit of the pressure when trying to squeeze so many things into the wedding day, add to it the South Asian element and the already tight schedules - first looks are certainly a sure fire way to get a little alone time before chaos let's loose - we say that in the most endearing ways as we truly love the hustle and bustle of our all of our clients wedding celebrations!
-“First Looks” are almost a standard nowadays and but we certainly don’t want to add that stress to anyone's big day.
-We also respect that some clients are superstitious and some traditional so whichever route you choose to take with your timeline is alright by the Regeti's!
+First looks can often ease a bit of the pressure when trying to squeeze so many things into the wedding day, add to it the South Asian element and the already tight schedules - first looks are certainly a sure fire way to get a little alone time before chaos let's loose - we say that in the most endearing way as we truly love the hustle and bustle of our all of our clients wedding celebrations!
+“First Looks” are almost a standard nowadays but we certainly don’t want to add stress to anyone's big day as it can be a very personal decision for some.
+We also respect that some clients are superstitious and some super traditional so whichever route you choose to take with your timeline is alright by the Regeti's!

 We would be more than happy to discuss this with you in more detail if you are undecided.
 After all, that is what we are here for!